Banana Massacre: Strike

+The workers of the banana plantations in Colombia went on strike on November 12, 1928.

-The strike turned into the largest labor movement ever witnessed in the country until then.
+The strike turned into the largest labor movement ever witnessed in the country until then, as 25,000 workers, at the minimum, from the United Fruit Company participated.
 Radical members of the Liberal Party, as well as members of the Socialist and Communist Parties, participated.

 The workers wanted to be recognized as employees, and demanded the implementation of the Colombian legal framework of the 1920s.

 Massacre

 An army regiment from Bogotá was dispatched by the government to deal with the strikers, which it deemed to be subversive.
 Whether these troops were sent in at the behest of the United Fruit Company did not at first clearly emerge.